 This no bake lemon cheesecake is light, creamy, refreshing and so easy to make.
 Lemon curd cream cheese filling on an Oreo cookie crust.
 So good!
 Includes a video, step-by-step photos, expert tips, and FAQs for perfect cheesecakes every time.

 (Can’t get enough of lemon desserts?
-Then you would love this lemon cheesecake recipe, one of the most popular recipes on the blog – it’s been shared more than half a million times and counting!)
+Then you’ve got to try this best lemon cheesecake ever, one of the most popular recipes on the blog — it’s been shared more than half a million times and counting!)

 How to make no bake lemon cheesecake

 You’ll need less than 10 ingredients for this recipe.

 To make the Oreo cookie crust you’ll need:

 - Oreo cookie crumbs — I use pre-crushed cookies but you can certainly make the crumbs yourself.
 You can use a food processor or place the cookies in a Ziploc bag and use a rolling pin to crush them into fine crumbs.